cucumber/docs/content/guides/10-minute-tutorial.md

 </project>
 ```
 * Copy the annotations from the `RunCucumberTest.java` class to the `RunCucumberTest.kt` class.
-IntelliJ will offer to translate the Java code to Kotlin code.
+If you are using IntelliJ, it will offer to translate the Java code to Kotlin code.
+Otherwise you'll have to write your own.

 Your `RunCucumberTest.kt` class should now look like this:
 ```kotlin